 Out-of-state DMVs tend to levy similar penalties to Nevada’s.
 But out-of-state drivers should consult with an attorney in their home state to discuss the consequences of getting a traffic ticket in Nevada and if/how to avoid them.

-The waiting period to seal a Nevada conviction for “failing to signal” is one (1) year after the case is closed.10 But if the case gets dismissed (which means the charge is dropped and there is no conviction), there is no waiting period.11
+The waiting period to seal a misdemeanor conviction for “failing to signal” from before January 1, 2023 is one (1) year after the case is closed.
+Though if the case gets dismissed (which means the charge is dropped and there is no conviction), there is no waiting period.10

 12. Will I get deported?

 Forgetting to put on a turn signal is not a deportable offense.
 But immigration law is changing extremely fast and is getting more strict.
 Any immigrant–especially undocumented aliens–are encouraged to consult an attorney after being issued a ticket to discuss their resident status.